From what age do you see people?

 We are short term through our NHS IAPT therapy.

-For private therapy there is no limit to the amount of sessions.
+For private and low cost therapy there is no limit to the amount of sessions.

 Do I need to attend?
 What is your cancellation policy?

 Your commitment to attending each session agreed with your counsellor is essential, as a short term counselling service your commitment to attend will ensure that therapy is successful for you.